UCL/STIR/CONTRIBUTING.md

   commenting/improving/merging this branch/PR
   independent of other developments.
 - Discussions on issues and PRs are preferably done on github.
-General questions and request for advice should go to the <stir-devel@sourceforge.net> mailing list.
+General questions and request for advice should go to the <stir-devel@sourceforge.net> mailing list or our Discord server.
 - Contributions of new features should also update documentation and release notes.
 After version 1.0, this needs documentation needs to state something like "introduced after version 1.xxx".
 - We prefer issues to be opened via [github][issue-tracker] due to the following reasons: